tum-gis/creating-citygml-datasets/creation-guidelines/lod3-models-based-on-point-clouds.rst

 After that, it is important to erase all automatic IDs created within a group to avoid redundant IDs within a model and in comparison with other buildings.
 To do that, go to *Attribute Manager* in the main bar of SketchUp.
 To see all attributes click *Refresh*.
 You can control your added attributes and check whether the plugin has added something.

-Attributes like *PolygonID* and *LinearRingID* should be erased before export into CityGML.
+Attributes like *PolygonID* and *LinearRingID* should be erased before the export into CityGML.

 .. image:: resources/modeling/closing/03.jpg
     :width: 100%

-The validation of model structure can be done via Model Explorer located on the main SketchUp bar.
-Before validation, it is recommended to erase all elements not relevant to the export (e.g. point cloud).
+The validation of the model structure can be done via Model Explorer located on the main SketchUp bar.
+Before validation, it is recommended to erase all elements and layers not relevant to the export (e.g. the point cloud or the LoD1 building).
-In case of modeling LoD3 object, using MultiSurface geometry and using Building only as container for attributes (not for geometry) the strucuture should be similar to the image below.
+In the case of modeling LoD3 objects by using MultiSurface geometry and using Building only as a container for attributes (not for geometry) the, structure should be similar to the image below.

 .. image:: resources/modeling/closing/04.jpg
     :width: 100%